 For many, cold weather ushers in a time for cuddling beneath warm blankets and sipping from hot mugs.
 But for people experiencing homelessness, it means a change in plans.
 Sleeping outdoors is no longer a safe option when the thermometer drops below freezing.
-This year’s winter season started early with three snow storms and extreme low temperatures impacting Northern Colorado during October.
+This year’s winter season started early with three snowstorms and extremely low temperatures impacting Northern Colorado during October.

 According to Homeward 2020, there are currently 434 individuals in Fort Collins who are experiencing long-term homelessness (6+ months).
 The number of individuals experiencing short-term or temporary homelessness, while difficult to determine, is likely much higher.
 When operating at capacity, our community’s local shelters increase their on-site capacity by adding extra overnight accommodations in cafeterias and chapels.
 However, even with the increase in capacity, our existing shelter sites do not meet the demand during severe winter weather.